Rustfahrtagentur/microcad/doc/structure/use.md

 This statement does not only make the *target symbol* visible on the current scope but in the symbol table where outside code might use it too.

-`sphere` and `cube` will be made available for using them outside of module `my` in the following example:
+`Sphere` and `Cube` will be made available for using them outside of module `my` in the following example:

 [![test](.test/use_statement_pub.svg)](.test/use_statement_pub.log)